-Possibly because of a resurgence of ideas about chivalry and codes of conduct, dueling surged in popularity in the U.S. in the late 1700s, especially in the South.
-Alexander Hamilton was infamously killed in a duel with sitting vice-president Aaron Burr in New Jersey in 1804.
+CLARKSBURG, W.Va. — Possibly because of a resurgence of ideas about chivalry and codes of conduct, dueling surged in popularity in the U.S. in the late 1700s, especially in the Deep South.

-But dueling never caught on in West Virginia, possibly because of the influence of hardened Scots Irish settlers, who might have been less apt than the English to concern themselves with chivalry.
+But dueling never caught on in what's now West Virginia, possibly because of the influence of hardened Scots-Irish settlers, who might have been less apt than the English to concern themselves with chivalry.

-The news that dueling was perhaps not quite acceptable might not have reached there ears of Thomas P. Moore and Charles K. Burnham, who fought one of the best known duels in West Virginia near present-day Clarksburg on April 24, 1810.
+However, the news that dueling was perhaps unacceptable might not have reached the ears of Thomas P. Moore and Charles K. Burnham, who fought one of the best-known duels in West Virginia near present-day Clarksburg on April 24, 1810.

-The following of the tale has been recounted many a time, though the following un-sourced version may be among one of the most accurate.
+The following tale has been recounted many times, though the following unsourced version may be among the most accurate.

 The Moore-Burnham Duel